-- Massachusetts law requires all full time students (9 or more credits) to carry health insurance
+- Massachusetts law requires all students registered for ¾ time or more to carry health insurance

 - Students may be covered by individual or family coverage, or may participate in the College's Student Health Insurance Plan (SHIP) offered through University Health Plans and provided by Blue Cross, Blue Shield of Massachusetts.

-- To ensure compliance with the law, all full time undergraduate and graduate students are enrolled in and billed for the school plan at the beginning of the academic year.
+- To ensure compliance with the law, all undergraduate and graduate students registered for 9 credits or more are enrolled in and billed for the school plan at the beginning of the academic year.

 - Students wishing to substitute other individual or family coverage for the school plan must demonstrate comparable coverage by filing a waiver on line or at the Student Financial Services' office at the beginning of the academic year.